reu/keepup/README.md

 Keepup was written with simplicity in mind, so it just monitors and automatic restart a single process.
 It has a very simple codebase (less than 150 lines of ANSI C) and no dependencies.

+## Installation

+Clone the repository or copy the files to a local folder and run `make install`.

 ## Usage

 ```